ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-shortcut-college.md

 Shortcut-colleges offer a condensed, hands-on approach to tech education, promising quick entry into the workforce with highly priced programs.

 ## Why Not?
-Your goal is probably to get a high paying job with good working condition and high-tech positions do offer that.
+Your goal is probably to get a high paying job with good working conditions and high-tech positions do offer that.

-But, those shortcut-colleges can't provide you that luxury lifestyle that you are after 😲 for reasons I'm going to layout in this post.
+But as this blog post will explain, shortcut-colleges can't give you what you're really after 😮

 ### If It Sounds Too Good To Be True It Probably Isn't
 > Get our course, and land yourself your dream job.